SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 In the function `add`, the parameters are `a` and `b`.

-If we call the function like this `add(10, 32)` then we're passing 2 arguments (or inputs) into the function : `10` and `32`.
+When we call the function like this `add(10, 32)` we pass two arguments (or inputs) into the function : `10` and `32`.
 We can use any expression as an argument.

 When you write a function (sometimes called _declaring a function_) you can define the parameters with any valid variable name.

-The function below does exactly the same thing as the one above:
+The function below does the same thing as the one above.
+To the computer, the variable is just a sequence of characters and can be any sequence.
+We use English so humans can follow the code.

 ```js
 function add(num1, num2) {